Susanthika Jayasinghe: Post-sports career

 Jayasinghe contested the 2010 general election from the Kegalle district from the United People's Freedom Alliance, however failed to secure a seat.
-In 2016, she was appointed as an paid adviser in the Ministry of Sports for selecting and training prospective track athletes.
+In 2016, she was appointed as a paid adviser in the Ministry of Sports for selecting and training prospective track athletes.
 In June 2017, she attempted to sell her silver medal due to suspension of her Sports Ministry pay.
 She accused the state and government officials of continuously neglecting her despite her Olympic achievement.
 She has also been a vocal critic of Sri Lanka Athletics Federation administrators over the years for the lackluster performances by Sri Lanka in athletics.

 She accompanied the Sri Lankan Athletics contingent for the 2019 South Asian Games where unexpectedly Sri Lanka eclipsed the medal tally of India in athletics events during the Kathmandu South Asian Games and it also marked the first instance of Sri Lanka with a higher medal achievement than India in athletics at a South Asian Games competition after a gap of 15 years.